 - Lakes to Peaks Start your road-trip surrounded by the lush green hills and tranquil lakes of the Lake District, setting off through the rugged Yorkshire Dales and on towards the Peak District.
 A treat for all literary fans, this area of the UK inspired poets William Wordsworth and John Ruskin and Beatrix Potter.
 Make sure to visit the Beatrix Potter Gallery and Hawkshead in Cumbria, to learn about this accomplished children’s author, illustrator and passionate farmer and conservationist.
 A treat for young and old.

 To rent a campervan, motorhome or caravan, visit www.camptoo.co.uk.

-NOTE – Keep an eye on UK travel restrictions and campsite openings before you book (currently no travel is allowed until the 7th May) and keep your cancellation policy to most flexible when you make a booking
+NOTE – Keep an eye on UK travel restrictions and campsite openings before you book and keep your cancellation policy to most flexible when you make a booking